iamlmn/train-unet/README.md

 # Train Unet

-Aim is to create a low-code easy to use python library for training CNN models using Unet architecture and custom metrics like IoU (Intersection over Union) at ease for semantic segmentation of medical images.
+Aim is to create a low-code easy to use python library for training CNN models using Unet architecture with custom metrics like IoU (Intersection over Union) at ease for semantic segmentation of medical images/scans.

 ## Appliccations in Medical Imaging
 - Many medical applications necessitates finding and accurately labeling things found in medical scans.